bbjornstad/bjornstad.dev/content/spacebar/_index.md

 +++
-title = "The Spacebar"
+title = "the spacebar"
-subtitle = "Musings and Oddball Thoughts about Software Development, Data Engineering, and Humanity" sort_by = "date" template = "spacebar.html" page_template = "spacebar-entry.html"
+description = "Musings and Oddball Thoughts about Software Development, Data Engineering, and Humanity" sort_by = "date" template = "spacebar.html" page_template = "blog-entry.html"
 +++

-# The Spacebar

-A personal blog about data engineering, software development, Linux, and many thoughts about this with wide weird world (tm).
+*A personal blog revolving around data engineering, software development, Linux, math, and many musings about this weird wide world (tm), plus the people in it.*